By Don Cassidy

 In his retirement, Frank returned his energies and attention to the soil, turning half his new backyard into a vegetable garden, where he raised Jersey tomatoes, beans, carrots, cucumbers, lettuce and squash; and grew from scratch a front hedge around the front lawn.

 By this time, the family homestead in Leghowney had passed to John Alexander.
 John was a bachelor and had a little workshop for fixing bicycles.
 He did no farming.
 But part of the family farm continued to be used by Eamon Devlin and his family.
-The ancestral home is now under the control of John Alexander.
+Alexander died in September 2011 and is buried in the same plot as the rest of the Leghowney Cassidys.

 During his long life, Frank witnessed many dramatic changes in the way people lived, and for the most part, adapted well to them.
 When he was a boy, people did not drive cars, use telephones, listen to radios, use electricity, or enjoy indoor plumbing–not to mention medical insurance.

 In the years following Frank’s death Ireland’s economic growth accelerated.
-By 2007 the Celtic Tiger had become the leading economy of Europe.
-During this time emigrants returned to Donegal, started business, built homes, raised families.
+By 2007, the Celtic Tiger had become the leading economy of Europe.
+During this time emigrants returned to Donegal, started businesses, built homes, raised families.
 Leghowney enjoyed a small building boom as new Cassidy families built modern homes on the hills of the old farms.
-Yet old traditions are still observed and the old generation is still remembered.
+Yet old traditions are still observed and the old generation is still proudly remembered.